 - Project Managers who control the budget, the deadlines, and the deliverables

-Sometimes your project is a bit different from routine software development projects; it might be a complex enterprise system for a large car manufacturer, or a VR video game with Machine Learning capabilities.
+Sometimes your project is a bit different from routine software development projects; it might be audit management software, a complex enterprise system for a large car manufacturer, or a VR video streaming app with machine learning capabilities.
 This is where you may need to bring in extra forces:

 - 3D modelers

 The list goes on and depends on the needs of the project.